Masmiseim36/nxpSDK/boards/evkbmimxrt1170/edgefast_bluetooth_examples/call_gateway/cm7/example_board_readme.md

 Embedded Artists M.2 module resource page: https://www.embeddedartists.com/m2 Embedded Artists 2EL module datasheet: https://www.embeddedartists.com/doc/ds/2EL_M2_Datasheet.pdf

-The hardware rework for MIMXRT1170-EVKB and Murata 2EL M.2 Adapter is same as MIMXRT1170-EVKB and Murata 1XK M.2 Adapter.
+The hardware rework for MIMXRT1170-EVKB and Murata 2EL M.2 Module should refer to Hardware Rework Guide for MIMXRT1170-EVKB and Murata 2EL M.2 Module in document Hardware Rework Guide for EdgeFast BT PAL.

 Note:
 After downloaded binary into qspiflash and boot from qspiflash directly, please reset the board by pressing SW4 or power off and on the board to run the application.